Poetry

 Terms Related to Poetry – Point of View

-point of view –
+Point of view –

-the perspective from which an author tells a story point of view – the perspective from which an author tells a story
+the perspective from which an author tells a story point of view – the perspective from which an author tells a story.

-first person –
+First person –

 first person point of view tells the story from the narrator’s personal perspective using I, we, me, my, us, our.
 First person narration is used when a person is writing about themselves such as in an autobiography where it is purportedly telling the truth.
 In fiction, first person is where telling the story as though it is about a personal occurrence, but it could be completely fictional where the author simply uses first person to make the story seem like a true event when it is a fiction.
 First person narrators are not necessarily reliable to be telling an actual series of events.